Budget hawks hatch plan to force constitutional convention

 It’s unclear how many state legislators listened to Walker’s presentation or support the idea.
 But Ohio Senate Majority Leader Matt Huffman, a Republican who participated in the discussion, said he would work to build support in his state for a lawsuit seeking to convene a constitutional convention.

 Walker is the latest in a long line of Republicans pressing for a constitutional amendment requiring the federal budget be in balance.
-In 2018, the GOP-controlled House of Representatives voted 233 to 184 in favor of it but failed to reach the two-thirds margin required to send an amendment for potential ratification by three-quarters of the states.
+In 2018, the GOP-controlled House of Representatives voted 233 to 184 in favor of it, but failed to reach the two-thirds margin required to send an amendment for potential ratification by three-quarters of the states.

 “What we see is that politicians in Washington are incapable, regardless of party, of ultimately getting the job done when it comes to a balanced budget amendment,” Walker said.
 “So, thankfully, our founders presented another way to do this, and that is through the states.”